Magistrate: India

+There are two classifications of magistrates: judicial magistrates, who are part of the judiciary (court), and executive magistrates, who are government administrative officials and belong to the executive branch of the government.

+Judicial magistrates

-There are four categories of magistrates in the Judiciary of India.
+There are four categories of magistrates in the judiciary of India.
 This classification is given in the Criminal Procedure Code, 1973 (CrPC).
 It stipulates that in each sessions district, there shall be: